Borussia Mönchengladbach: 2010–2017: Revival

 For the 110th anniversary of the club, the club brought out a DVD on which the club's story is told in a 110-minute film.
-On 28 July 2010 it was premiered in a cinema in Mönchengladbach.
+On 28 July 2010, it was premiered in a cinema in Mönchengladbach.

-In the DFB Cup 2010–11 for the first time after five years the round of 16 was reached.
-In the Bundesliga they succeeded after 16 years in getting the first victory against Bayer 04 Leverkusen, but at the end of the preliminary round, the club were in last place.
+In the 2010-11 DFB Cup, for the first time after five years the round of 16 was reached.
+In the Bundesliga, they succeeded after 16 years in getting the first victory against Bayer Leverkusen, but at the end of the preliminary round, the club were in last place.

 Due to the seasonally poor athletic performance, a merger of leaders from the local economy founded the initiative Borussia, which accused the club management of mismanagement.
 According to the initiative, the old, encrusted structures should be dissolved in order to give Borussia a future.
 So the money should be invested in the sport rather than in the planned museum complex with attached hotel.
 At the 2011 Annual General Meeting, only 335 of the 4769 members present voted in favour of the initiative's goals.

-At the Bundesliga home game against 1.
-FSV Mainz 05, Marco Reus scored the 2500th Bundesliga goal in the 1445th game.
+At the Bundesliga home game against Mainz 05, Marco Reus scored the 2500th Bundesliga goal in the 1445th game.
 Other Jubiläumstorschützen were Jupp Heynckes (500), Carsten Nielsen (1000), Uwe Rahn (1500) and Martin Dahlin (2000).

 The first newcomer in the winter break was the free transfer of striker Mike Hanke of Hannover 96.
 The defence was reinforced with Håvard Nordtveit and Martin Stranzl.
-On 13 February 2011 Michael Frontzeck was dismissed due to continued failure as a coach.
+On 13 February 2011, Michael Frontzeck was dismissed due to continued failure as a coach.
 Decisive were defeats against the direct relegation competitors VfB Stuttgart and FC St. Pauli.
 Lucien Favre was hired as the new head coach.
-After the team had been in the last place in the table until the 30th match day, they achieved three wins in a row and reached after a 1–1 draw at the last game day 16th place, which allowed one last chance to remain in the league.
+After the team had been in the last place in the table until the 30th match day, they achieved three consecutive wins and reached 16th place after a 1–1 draw at the last game day, which allowed one last chance to remain in the league.
 Borussia competed in two relegation matches against the second league team VfL Bochum and were able to prevent relegation with a 1–0 at home and a 1–1 draw in Bochum.

 Under Favre, who took over in January 2011, Borussia Mönchengladbach has in recent years shown ambitions to re-establish themselves in the top regions of the Bundesliga.
 In the 2010–11 season, after a disastrous first half of the season, Borussia Mönchengladbach managed to narrowly avoid relegation through the post-season relegation play-offs.